Next month’s end marks my first anniversary of owning the 2021 Model Y Long Range and, with it, my entry into the muddy realm of “driving automation.”

 Being able to see things and interpret them accurately (per human’s standard) is extremely hard for a machine.

-For example, knowing that you must yield to a (fallen) cyclist but can run over a life-size painting of a cyclist on the road — often the sign for a bike lane — requires a lot of programming.
+For example, knowing that you must yield to a (fallen) bicycle but can run over a life-size painting of one on the road — often the sign for a bike lane — requires a lot of programming.

 So a self-driving car needs to be trained via a network with a vast amount of accumulated data to interpret the environment and react correctly the way we want it to, in real-time.
 This type of artificial intelligence (AI) is no easy task — real-life is fluid and full of unpredictability.